GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 The ACK policy for MC_ACK frames is instead defined by the MC_ANNOUNCE frame for the corresponding channel.

 After sending ack-eliciting channel packets, a server can use MC_ACK frames that acknowledge those packets as evidence that the client has received and processed them.
-Operational use of this evidence for switching delivery from unicast to multicast is discussed in {{multicast-cutover}}.
+Operational use of this evidence is discussed in {{multicast-cutover}}.

 ## Data Carried in Channels